vilya/minipbrt/README.md

   size of the input buffer, although the default (1 MB) should be fine in all but the most extreme cases.

-* I experimented with keeping transforms in a separate list and having other objects refer to them by index.
-I hoped this would save memory because some things could share the same transform, but it didn't work out that way in
-  practice: many scenes end up having a unique transform per object, so we ended up paying the cost of a reference AND a transform per object.

-  * Future work in this area: if the file isn't animated, only store one matrix per object instead of two.
-Currently we always store two: one for the start time and one for  the end time, just in case the file is animated.
-But this can end up being a lot of wasted memory if the file isn't animated (roughly 2.4 GB for the Moana island, for example).

-  * Also, even when the file *is* animated, if both matrices are identical we only need to store one of them.

 Performance
 -----------